Asynchronous communication and asynchronous learning refer to communication that does not happen simultaneously or in real time.

 Background on Asynchronous Communication

-Features of asynchronous learning and communication has become increasingly common with the rise of the internet and mobile It allows people to communicate distances and time zones without having to coordinate schedules.
+With the rise of the Internet and mobile devices, asynchronous learning and communication features have become increasingly common.
+They allow people to communicate across distances and time zones without having to coordinate schedules.

-The time delay allows people time to thoughtfully compose messages and respond when it’s convenient.
+The time delay allows people time to compose messages and respond thoughtfully when convenient.
 We hear this from customers looking for learning materials to present change management training courses.

 Some key advantages of asynchronous communication include:

-• Flexibility – People can respond on their own time when it’s convenient.
-This allows people in different time zones to effectively communicate.
+- Flexibility – People can respond on their own time when it’s convenient.
+This allows people in different time zones to communicate effectively.

 Maximizing As